SeldonIO/seldonio.github.com/iris-demo.md

 This shows the predition to be "Iris-setosa".

-# XGBoost Microservice<a name="xgboost-microservice"></a>
-Now that we have built an XGBoost model we can run an XGBoost predictor as a microservice that will take in raw features, run our saved feature extraction pipeline and pass these features to XGBoost to score returning a result.

-This service can be started by running the command below which will start a microservice on port 5001.

-{% highlight bash %}
-make xgboost_runtime
-{% endhighlight %}

-Which runs:

-{% highlight bash %}
-docker run --name="xgboost_runtime" -d -p 5001:5000 -v ${PWD}/data:/data seldonio/xgboost_runtime:1.1 bash -c "cd xgboost/xgboost_runtime ; python setup.py --client iris --day 1 --inputPath /data --svmFeatures svmfeatures ; ./start-service.sh"
-{% endhighlight %}

-We can test this service by calling

-{% highlight bash %}
-make test_xgboost_runtime
-{% endhighlight %}

-Which uses curl to fire a JSON test set of feeatures to the microservice:

-{% highlight bash %}
-curl -G  "http://127.0.0.1:5001/predict?client=iris" --data-urlencode 'json={"f1": 4.6, "f2": 3.2, "f3": 1.4, "f4": 0.2}'
-{% endhighlight %}

-The response should be:

-{% highlight json %}
-{
-  "predictions": [
-    {
-      "confidence": 1.0,
-      "predictedClass": "Iris-virginica",
-      "prediction": 0.1725599765777588
-    },
-    {
-      "confidence": 1.0,
-      "predictedClass": "Iris-setosa",
-      "prediction": 0.4815942049026489
-    },
-    {
-      "confidence": 1.0,
-      "predictedClass": "Iris-versicolor",
-      "prediction": 0.17391864955425262
-    }
-  ]
-}
-{% endhighlight %}

-This shows the predition to be "Iris-setosa".

 # Seldon Server Integration<a name="seldon-server"></a>
 We can now integrate our microservice(s) into the Seldon server.
 You will need a running Seldon server.